 Hawaiian Airlines A330-200 by Haklion is licensed under CC BY 3.0.
 Image may have been resized or cropped from original.

-In 2023 it’s about $600 round trip to San Francisco and $900 to Chicago or New York.
-So for a family of 4, you’re looking at $2,000 to $3,200 just to get off the island.
-Add in $200/night for hotel, $75/day for car and a 2 week vacation starts adding up to around $10,000.
-And we’re not talking about any trips abroad.
+In 2023, it’s about $600 round trip to San Francisco and $900 to Chicago or New York.
+So for a family of four, you’re looking at $2,000 to $3,200 just to get off the island.
+Add in $200 per night for a hotel, $75 per day for a car rental, and a two-week vacation starts adding up to around $10,000.
+And we’re not even talking about any trips abroad.

 Either way, mainland trips are something you really have to think about long and hard because it’s going to cost you.
 What ends up happening over time is you go there less and less, growing ever more distant from mainland family.
 For some, that’s a great benefit.
 For others, it’s heartbreaking.
-Over time for many, it’s a dealbreaker.
+Over time, for many, it’s a deal breaker.

 If you love Asian cuisine and seafood (especially sashimi), you’ll be in heaven.
 But great [anything else] restaurants?
-You’ll be lucky if you find a tiny handful of the rest and how many times can you go to the same Italian restaurant?
+You’ll be lucky if you find a tiny handful of the rest, and how many times can you go to the same Italian restaurant?

 Should you move not move to Hawaii?
 Despite all that, we’re still here!